YorkDevelopers/venimus/docs/APIs_for_GroupMembers.md

 * 404 is returned if the group does not exist.

 * An event cannot be delete if it has already taken place.
-[NEEDS TEST]

 ---

 ## GET /api/groups/{GroupSlug}/events/{EventSlug}

+Allows a member of a group to retrieve the full details of an event.
+The following details are returned:

+* __EventSlug__ - The unique external ID for the event.

+* __GroupName__ - The name of the group hosting the event.  _For example YorkCodeDojo_

+* __EventTitle__ - The title of the event.  _For example Monthly meeting - October_

+* __EventDescription__ - A description of the event in markdown.

+* __EventStartsUTC__ - When does the event start,  in UTC time?

+* __EventFinishesUTC__ - When does the event finish, in UTC time?

+* __EventLocation__ - Where will the event take place?

+### Business Rules

+* The user must be either a system administrator or a member of the group

+* If the event or group does not exist then 404 will be returned.